KeltonMVP/rules/docs/index.en.md

 ### Property Name
 <span style="color:var(--pink);">4.5.1</span> Players that use offensive, vulgar or deceiving texts on owned properties (cars, businesses, houses) will be punished with <span style="color:red;">warn.</span>

 <span style="color:var(--pink);">4.5.2</span> In the case of vehicles, players on board who do not own them may also risk being sanctioned, depending on the situation.

+!!! danger "Important"
     If they refuse to change the text they will get <span style="color:red;">banned 3 days</span> until they do so.

 ### Spamming
 <span style="color:var(--pink);">4.6.1</span> It is forbidden to repeat the same message 6 times or fill the chat for no reason (<span style="color:red;">punishment: mute 15 minutes</span>).